Getting on the property ladder in the Amsterdam Area

 There are many ways to go about house hunting in the Amsterdam Area:

 Estate agents (makelaars) – They will keep you informed of suitable properties for sale, arrange viewings and offer practical advice.
 Commission is usually 1 or 2% of the eventual purchase price, plus VAT (BTW).
 Recommendations are always a good start, as is the MVA – the professional association for estate agents active in the Amsterdam Metropolitan Area.
-The MVA represents some 500 certified and experienced estate agents working in Amsterdam, Amstelveen, Hoofddorp and other towns.
+The MVA represents some 600 certified and experienced estate agents working in Amsterdam, Amstelveen, Hoofddorp and other cities and towns in the region.
 (If you're looking elsewhere in the Netherlands, check the NVM – the Dutch association of estate agents.)
 MVA agents can assist expats in both purchasing and selling new homes; they can also help with renting, leasing out or valuing a home and give information and advice about the Amsterdam Area's housing market.

 Adverts – Local papers usually carry a housing (woon) supplement on Wednesdays or Thursdays.
 Also try special property papers.